xpl/ololog/README.md

 log.precision (2).maxLength (20).noFancy.maxDepth (8)
 ```

 ...because the latter generates too deep callstack which could disrupt the displaying of the [call location tag](https://github.com/xpl/ololog#displaying-call-location) along with the message!
+The problem is yet to be solved in future [`pipez`](https://github.com/xpl/pipez) versions.

 # Using With Custom Stringifier